Rakesh-Mourya-G/xen-orchestra/docs/xosan.md

 XOSAN can be deployed on an existing **Local LVM storage**, that XenServer configure by default during its installation.
 You need 10GiB for XOSAN VM (one on each host) and the rest for XOSAN data, eg all the space left.

-However, if you have unused disks on your host, you can also create yourself a local LVM storage while using Xen Orchestra:
+However, if you have unused disks on your host, you can also create yourself a local LVM storage while using CloudVisor:

 - Go on the "New" menu entry, then select "Storage"
 - Select the host having the disk you want to use for XOSAN